zeiss-microscopy/OAD/Machine_Learning/README.md

 > **IMPORTANT**: If a model was trained one a single channel only it can be used to segment single channel images only.
 If all channels where used during the training the model can be only use to segment images with a "matching" channel number.

-Watch the short videos below to see those steps in action.
+Watch the short videos below to see those steps in action:

----

 ![Intellesis - Train a model to segment a cell using a single channel](../Images/zenblue_simple_nucleus_segmentation_single_channel.gif) **Intellesis - Train a model to segment a cell using a single channel**

----

 ![Intellesis - Train a model to segment a cell using all channels (multispectral](../Images/zenblue_simple_nucleus_segmentation_multispectral.gif) **Intellesis - Train a model to segment a cell using all channels (multispectral)**